-Caveats: All of these dark web add-ons fail miserably in at least some cases and this one is no exception, however it seems to work better than all of the others i’ve tested and it offers a few different styles that can be assigned to specific websites when the default style fails.
+Caveats: All of these 'dark web' add-ons fail miserably in some cases and this one is no exception, however it seems to work better overall than all of the others i've tested, and i've tested many.
+Also it offers a few different styles that can be assigned to specific websites when the default style fails.

 Extension source viewer by Rob W [enhancement]